fjxmlinyang/yang-page/_posts/2021-01-10-notes-bayes methods.md

   - Optimization
 ---

-Here we are talking about Bayes models.
+We are talking about Bayes models here.